 IPO schools have Health and Safety Committees that regularly meet to update policies and discuss issues on health and safety.
 They also have written policies and guidelines to address complaints concerning health and safety.
 Schools are required to have licensed healthcare professionals (doctors, nurses, and dentist) on-site to provide adequate healthcare to students and employees.
 Aside from these, they also have designated Health and Safety Officers.
 To involve the population, awareness campaigns and seminars on health and safety are regularly conducted, as well as fire and earthquake drills.
-For 2022, the awareness campaigns continued to be conducted online through regular postings and bulletins in websites and social media.
+Awareness campaigns continued to be conducted online through regular postings and bulletins in websites and social media.

-IPO regularly evaluates the health and safety programs of the subsidiary schools (1) to ensure that all scenarios and the risks involved which affect the health and safety of students and employees are covered, particularly for the current COVID pandemic, and to (2) improve current programs to fill in gaps in the processes.
+IPO regularly evaluates the health and safety programs of the subsidiary schools (1) to ensure that all scenarios and the risks involved which affect the health and safety of students and employees are covered, and to (2) improve current programs to fill in gaps in the processes.